5 Home Investment Themes Every Homebuyer Must Know by Heart

 Since most people finance their home with a 20% down payment (using the values above) their $60,000 down payment turned into $120,000 of equity.

-However, if you bought a home zoned to a top-ranked school (definitions & methodology below), your down payment turned into $165,000 of equity (a 35% improvement).
+However, as an example of the best home investment in Houston, like those in Houston Heights real estate market, if you bought a home zoned to a top-ranked school (definitions & methodology below), your down payment turned into $165,000 of equity (a 35% improvement).

 Houston Home Sales Comparing Impact Of Resale Benefits And Challenges